-SIBA has all the requisites characteristics of the perfect retreat centre.
+SIBA has all the conditions for the perfect retreat.
 Simply being at SIBA calms the senses and heals the mind.
-SIBA is a welcoming and peaceful refuge and when group retreats are on the unique atmosphere is well known to visitors.
+SIBA is a welcoming and peaceful refuge and its unique atmosphere is well known to visitors.

-There is a year-round varied programme of retreats, some lead by Lama Choedak Rinpoche and some by resident or guests teachers.
+There is a year-round varied programme of retreats, mostly led by Lama Choedak Rinpoche and some by SIBA residents or visitng teachers.
 These include:

-- Calm Abiding Meditation - Each year Lama Choedak Rinpoche leads a four day retreat during the March Labour Day holiday (VIC) and a ten day retreat late September/early October which is our most popular retreat of the year.
+- Calm Abiding Meditation - each year Lama Choedak Rinpoche leads a four-day retreat during the March Labour Day holiday (VIC) and a ten-day retreat late September/early October which is the most popular retreat of the year.

 - Health and Wellness - revitalise your mind and body through yoga, meditation and alternative health practitioner consultations.
 Easter holiday.

 - Medicine Buddha (with Lama Choedak Rinpoche) - discover the connection between wholesome thoughts, your health and happiness.
 August.